fictional-tribble-2/ABI/README.md

 ---

-**Warning:** Ipfs file can contain malicious code that mean that everyone developing and using this data must sanitize it.*
+**Warning:** Ipfs file can contain malicious code which means that everyone developing and using this data must sanitize it.

 ---